GitHubDragonFly/Android_User_Controls/README.md

 - AngleIndicator
   - a control to indicate rotational position/angle, measured counterclockwise from the zero/home position.
   - zero/home position could be selected as either of East (0), North (90), West (180) or South (270).
-  - designed to show -360 to 360 values and will reduce all other values to this range (use the CurrentValue() method to get the actual value).
+  - designed to show -360 to 360 values and will reduce all other values to this range (use the getCurrentValue() method to get the actual value).
   - could potentially be used as a weather vane since it can show the Direction suffix.
   - possibly use either Arc or Pie to sweep the angle for better visual appearance, see the screenshot.
   - it has publicly accessible methods: getCurrentValue() for reading and setCurrentValue(newFloatValue) for writing.